MatthewMckee4/MatthewMckee4/README.md

 I am also a Software Engineer at GDSFactory, working on open and closed source software.
 I am also a Software Engineer at the University of Glasgow for GUSS, currently not working on a project.

-In my free time, I enjoy working on Python packages, including GDSR, a tool for intuitive manipulation of GDSII files.
+In my free time, I enjoy working on Python packages, including:
+- Ruff, a tool for linting and formatting Python code.
+- GDSR, a tool for intuitive manipulation of GDSII files.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/matthew-mckee-227401289/)